32 Vassar Street

 the Director of the Center for Robotics at the Computer Science and Artificial

-Intelligence Lab.
+Intelligence Lab, and the leader of Team MIT's entry in the DARPA Robotics Challenge.
 He is a recipient of the NSF CAREER Award, the MIT Jerome

 Saltzer Award for undergraduate teaching, the DARPA Young Faculty